Udo/capy/README.md

 - The `struct` keyword can be omitted when declaring a struct variable.
 - runtime information: structs tagged with `[@ext]` generate arrays called `MYSTRUCT:name[]` (where MYSTRUCT is the name of the struct), and these contain the names of all members as a string available at runtime.
+- The `using STRUCT_IDENTIFIER;` brings the fields of the struct variable `STRUCT_IDENTIFIER` into local scope (for now works only for one struct at a time, no expressions, no pointers).

 ## Compiler directives